facebook/create-react-app/packages/react-scripts/template/README.md

       - `REACT_APP_NODE_ENV=staging npm run build`

-When the environment variable is set you can do conditionals within your code:
+When the environment variable is set you can then do conditionals within your code:

 ```js
 if (process.env.REACT_APP_NODE_ENV === 'staging') {